Digital Global Business Services Council Malaysia (GBS Malaysia)

 Definition

-The Digital Global Business Services Council Malaysia (GBS Malaysia) is the national industry body representing providers of shared services, IT outsourcing, and knowledge work in Malaysia.
-Founded in 2006 as Outsourcing Malaysia, it now acts as the sector’s central convener, policy advocate, and talent-development partner working alongside MDEC and MITI.
+GBS Malaysia, the Digital Global Business Services Council Malaysia, is the national industry body for shared services, IT outsourcing, and knowledge process work.
+Founded in 2006 as Outsourcing Malaysia, it now works with MDEC and MITI on sector growth and talent.

 How it works